Preparing students for success

 STEAM

 Have you ever wondered how we built the Brooklyn Bridge, sent a human to the moon, or how your Bluetooth speaker connects to your phone?
-Our Middle school STEAM class allows students to apply the skills learned in their math and science coursework to hands on projects and exploration.
-Students will learn basic coding skills, the fundamentals of electrical and mechanical engineering and walk through the design process.
+Our weekly middle school STEAM class allows students to apply the skills learned in their math and science coursework to hands on projects and exploration.

 Spanish